COVID In Colorado: Counties Prepare Local COVID Dials As State COVID Dial Is Set To Expire

 - Phase 1: Moving Toward Full Re-Opening, April 16 – May 15 (30 days): Counties will move to a new level on the Dial, one Level less restrictive than the level indicated by their metrics on April 15.
 For example, a county at Level Yellow metrics on the current state Dial on April 15 will move to Level Blue on April 16 and remain there until May 15.

-“Our board of health has a policy that because we have this complicated situation, three counties under one health department, each county board of commissioners should have the option of opting out of a countywide public health order,” Dr. Douglas said.READ MORE: Marijuana Delivery & Consumption Clubs Closer To Being Approved By Denver City Council
+“Our board of health has a policy that because we have this complicated situation, three counties under one health department, each county board of commissioners should have the option of opting out of a countywide public health order,” Dr. Douglas said.READ MORE: Watch The Derek Chauvin Trial Live

 Adams, Arapahoe, and Douglas counties have until the end of the week to opt out.